zhangm365/clickhouse-docs/docs/en/guides/example-datasets/github/index.md

 ---
+title: "Github"
+description: "Analyze the ClickHouse GitHub repo or any repository of your choosing."
 slug: /en/getting-started/example-datasets/github
-sidebar_label: Github Repo
-sidebar_position: 1
-description: Analyze the ClickHouse GitHub repo or any repository of your choosing
 ---

 # Writing Queries in ClickHouse using GitHub Data